What to know about the 145th running of the Kentucky Derby

 Who are the horses to watch?

 - Two-time Triple Crown winner Bob Baffert fields Roadster, Game Winner and Improbable.
-However, Roadster will be without jockey Mike Smith, who chose now-scratched Omaha Beach instead.
+However, Roadster will be without jockey Mike Smith.

+- After then-favorite Omaha Beach scratched on Wednesday, May 1, his Triple Crown-winning jockey Mike Smith accepted a ride on Cutting Humor.

 - Hall of Fame trainer Bill Mott will look for his first Derby win in Wood Memorial winner Tacitus.